FOSDEM/website/content/interviews/2013-cathy-malmrose.markdown

 Q: Could you briefly introduce yourself?

-Cathy Malmrose, grew up near Microsoft, lived in France for a while, now working to build hardware for F/LOSS.
+Cathy Malmrose, grew up near Microsoft, lived in France for a while, now working to build hardware for F/LOSS as the CEO of [ZaReason](http://zareason.com).

 Q: What will your talk be about, exactly?
 Why this topic?